Ultimate Guide To Buying a Stairlift

 Some tips for getting the right fit:

-- If you don’t know your current weight, weigh yourself or have your doctor help you.
+- If you don’t know your current weight, weigh yourself, or have your doctor help you.

 - Measure the space needed to sit comfortably by sitting on a chair and measuring your seated lap width.
+Consider choosing a model with a wide seat if it’s more comfortable.

 - Try out stairlifts at a showroom.